 The Final Fantasy series has a whole variant of Grim Reaper appearances, all summoned with the spells Death or Doom, more frequently the former.
 A full listing can be found here.

 The Twisted Metal competitor Mister Grimm is actually the Grim Reaper in most incarnations.
 It was suggested that he was once a mortal man, as statistics given in Twisted Metal Head-On match the form he assumes in his ending, rather than his usual appearance as a skeletal biker.
 The exception occurs in the darker Twisted Metal Black; unlike the main series, Grimm in this game was a US soldier in Vietnam, who was captured along with a wounded friend.
 The friend died, and in order to avoid starving to death, Grimm had to eat his corpse, keeping the skull as a mask.
+The reboot changed him again; this time as the son of a stunt biker, who took his father's stage name after he died in a car accident.

 In all of the Gauntlet games, Death appears to... steal your hit points.
 To make him stop, you need to use magic to kill death.
 Alternately, if you're magicless, bored, and made of real cash, you can just let him get his fill.